 I suffered for nothing and recovery is not about suffering.
 If I could do it all over again, I would have admitted myself into the residential treatment program at Cycles of Change and had gotten the comprehensive help that I needed and that I deserved.

-When you make the decision that you need help for your drinking and/or using, the first thing that you need to do is stop beating yourself up, and treat yourself like the precious person that you were always meant to be.
+When you make the decision that you need a residential rehab program for your drinking and/or using, the first thing that you need to do is stop beating yourself up, and treat yourself like the precious person that you were always meant to be.

 By getting treatment at Cycles of Change, you will give yourself the best gift of all, the gift of sobriety, along with comprehensive treatment that will make you feel happy to be clean and sober, and will teach you how to live in the moment, and learn how to take care of yourself, as you embark on a brand new life.